douglasdavis/ddavis.io/content/posts/numpy-histograms.md

 ```

 **Update August 2019**: With `pygram11`, we can just import the
-`histogram` function and call a one-liner for the counts and the
+`histogram` function and call a one-liner for the values and the
 error:

 ```python